Book of Leviticus: Title

-The English name Leviticus comes from the Latin Leviticus, which is in turn from the Λευιτικόν (Leuitikon), referring to the priestly tribe of the Israelites, 'Levi'.
+The English name Leviticus comes from Latin Leviticus, in turn from Λευιτικόν (Leuitikon), which is the name of the book in the Septuagint.
+It refers to the priestly tribe of the Israelites, the Levites: the book contains the laws and rituals they perform.
 The Greek expression is in turn a variant of the rabbinic Hebrew torat kohanim, 'law of priests', as many of its laws relate to priests.

-In Hebrew the book is called Wayikra (וַיִּקְרָא), from the opening of the book, wa-yikra "And He [God] called."
+Consistent with the naming convention for the Pentateuch, in Hebrew the book is called Wayikra (וַיִּקְרָא), from the opening of the book, wa-yikra "And He [God] called."

 Structure

 The outlines from commentaries are similar, though not identical; compare those of Wenham, Hartley, Milgrom, and Watts.